hhhzzj/PID-net/README.md

 Testing
 -------
 Before testing, you should make sure that you have downloaded the pretrianed model.
-This example shows how to run a pretrained model using a single GPU for inference.
+(Pretrained model can be downloaded[model](https://pan.baidu.com/s/1Eu7EqUiw3H2ExkUOAXLeCg)) This example shows how to run a pretrained model using a single GPU for inference.
 ```
 python2 tools/test_net.py \
     --cfg configs/coco_exp_configs/DensePose_ResNet50_FPN_cascade_mask_ref_dp_s1x-e2e.yaml \